 In the past 10 years, portrayals of abortion onscreen have become more common, more medically accurate, and more diverse.
 Yet there’s a long way to go to reflect the true reality of abortion in the U.S., says Gretchen Sisson, PhD, a research sociologist who tracks depictions of abortion in film and TV in Advancing New Standards in Reproductive Health (ANSIRH)’s Abortion Onscreen Database.
 On TV, those getting abortions tend to be younger, whiter, wealthier, and less likely to already be parents than those getting abortions in real life.
 Medication abortion is underrepresented compared to surgical abortion; negative health outcomes are overrepresented; and there’s still very little depiction of the increasingly common barriers to access.

-Today, one in four women in the United States will have an abortion at some point in their lives, but abortion is still highly stigmatized and increasingly politically challenged.
+Today, one in four women in the United States will have an abortion at some point in their lives, and one in three women in the UK will have one before the age of 45, but abortion is still highly stigmatised and increasingly politically challenged.
 Currently, the Guttmacher Institute considers 29 states hostile towards abortion rights, and only 14 states supportive.
 “If we can change people’s understandings of who is getting abortions, why they’re getting abortions, and what abortion care looks like, then maybe we can start to address some of the underlying myths that prop up some of these restrictive policies,” Dr. Sisson says.

 Here are 47 years of abortion on TV in 15 episodes, from the judgmental to the normalizing.